clown-0726/front-end-53/business Eng/chapter_02.md.md

 9. Managing assets `in excess of` $1 trillion.
 10. Understand the technical design `also` the business requirements of GPQ project and have a discussion of collaboration.
 11. During the trip Mr. Cao will continue to receive his `compensation` from FBS Dalian, which will also `bear the cost of air` and `ground transportation` for his trip as well as hotel, meals and associated expenses during Mr Cao’s stay in the US.
-12. `It is Mr. Cao’s and Fidelity’s intention` that Mr. Cao depart the US `promptly` upon conclusion of his business trip.we can surgically fix.
+12. `It is Mr. Cao’s and Fidelity’s intention` that Mr. Cao depart the US `promptly` upon conclusion of his business trip.
+13. we can surgically fix.

-I'll have mine over no later than tomorrow.
+14. I'll have mine over no later than tomorrow. ???

-to review the start of the set of stories encompassed in the “Dashboard Component”,
+To review the start of the set of stories encompassed in the “Dashboard Component”.

 will be captured in the data cut-over.